alexmattson/RailsLite/README.md

 ### Creating a Model ###

 Duplicate the ``model.rb`` file that we currently have in the lib/models folder and rename to your desired model name.
+Ensure singularity of the model name.

 ```ruby
 class Model < SQLObject